 "The difference that just a few months at shuktara makes is astounding.
 The boys and girls grow in every sense - physically, in confidence, in skills, in communication.
 Their personalities blossom, they begin to come to terms with their disabilities* and to fulfill their academic potential.”

 Now that there is a home for the boys and the girls, there are no plans to expand shuktara.
 Instead, David’s vision is that the residents have the security of a family home for life, which can never be taken away from them.
 To do this, shuktara relies on the kindness of its supporters to meet the on-going running costs – including food, clothing, household bills and school fees.

 Shuktara has survived and thrived thanks to David’s untiring efforts and the donations of a close-knit group of supporters.
 But the charity needed a firmer financial footing to secure its long-term future and to achieve its goals.

 To this end a British charity was set up – Shuktara Trust (UK) – to fundraise for shuktara in India.
-The Trust is governed by nine committed and highly skilled volunteer trustees, who all share David’s vision.
+The Trust is governed by seven committed and highly skilled volunteer trustees, who all share David’s vision.